tewidis/AOS/markdown/os_structure.md

             + Collection of interfaces (entire virtual memory subsystem)
         - Capabilities implemented as language supported pointers
             + Modula-3 pointers are type-specific (no casting)
-    * SPIN mechanisms for protection domains
+    * SPIN Mechanisms for Protection Domains
         - Create: initialize with object file contents and export names that are contained as entry point methods into the object to be externally visible
         - Resolve: Names between source and target domains